LUISÍN, Castle Hill

 Located in the heart of historic medieval village, home of King John's Castle; outdoor sea swimming and indoor pool in nearby hotel with gym.
 Near marina with walks, cycling, sailing, watersports, mountain climbing, horseriding, traditional music, concerts in Carlingford village and award winning pubs and restaurants.

 Small harbour beach within five minute walk.
 Golden beaches nearby within five miles.

-On street parking available.
+On street parking only.

-Private indoor pool, jacuzzi and hot tub in hotel gym nearby.
+Indoor pool, jacuzzi and hot tub in hotel gym nearby.

 The East Ireland / County Louth region

 Carlingford is located on the east coast of Ireland in Co.
 Louth.

 Should you wish to venture further afield, Dundalk and Newry are a 15~20 minute drive away.
 Enjoy a drive along the banks of the Lough and Newry Canal to The Quays and Buttercrane Shopping Centres in Newry.
 Dundalk has Ireland's largest indoor sports facility and ice-rink.
 A fun night at the dog racing track is promised with Ireland's first all-weather horse racing track.

 County Louth and County Down (on the northern shore of the Lough) have a host of interesting towns, villages and attractions to be explored.

 The Carlingford area - http://www.carlingford.ie/